dfloryan/neural-manifold-dynamics/README.md

 * Matplotlib
 * mpl_toolkits

-If you make use of this distribution, please cite "Charts and atlases for nonlinear data-driven models of dynamics on manifolds," by D. Floryan and
-M. D. Graham, arXiv:2108.05928, 2021.
+If you make use of this distribution, please cite "Data-driven discovery of intrinsic dynamics," by D. Floryan and M. D. Graham, arXiv:2108.05928, 2021.